Green Card Veterinarian Jobs

 How does PERM green card sponsorship differ from H-1B for veterinarians?

-The H-1B is a temporary nonimmigrant visa with an annual lottery cap, while PERM-based EB-2 and EB-3 sponsorship leads to permanent residency with no lottery.
+The H-1B visa is a temporary nonimmigrant visa with an annual lottery cap, while PERM-based EB-2 and EB-3 sponsorship leads to permanent residency with no lottery.
 PERM requires your employer to complete a DOL-supervised recruitment process first, which adds several months before the I-140 can be filed, but the end result is a green card rather than a renewable temporary status.

 How long does the PERM process take for a veterinarian role?